Important Steps to Helping Your Child Enjoy the Experience

 I am a youth sports coach.
-I?ve also been a youth sports dad.
+I have also been a youth sports dad.
 While every person’s experience may have differences, I believe that there are a few things you can do to help your child enjoy their youth sports experience.
-Notice that I did not say ?succeed? at their youth sports experience.
+Notice that I did not say “succeed” at their youth sports experience.
 Most of that is up to your child.
 If they enjoy the experience they will probably continue to play longer, they may work harder to try to achieve certain goals, and this may lead to your child being more successful in one way or another at sports.

 I think all parents want their children to succeed, but more importantly they want their children to be happy.
 Many parents recognize that their child’s success is something the child must accomplish.
 But some parents think they can dictate, manage, or otherwise guarantee their son or daughter’s success in sports.
 This will often lead to the opposite result.
-I?ve seen children who were pushed, pulled, cajoled, or otherwise forced to do sports by their parents.
+I have seen children who were pushed, pulled, cajoled, or otherwise forced to do sports by their parents.
 This will often lead to your child rebelling to one extent or another, usually quitting sports at an early age.
 Studies show that most kids quit sports around the age of 12-14.